 Today I feel good.
 I’ve been reading a lot and wearing these loose hippy pants my sister bought me from overseas.
 I’ve been thinking about adding this story about a friend of mine who almost jumped off the story bridge, but then I think about how they are doing pretty well now and how their tweets have been really funny lately.
 Stay positive.
 My mum sends me an article on Facebook called: “17 Perfect Furniture Ideas for Cats”.
 And then my cat meows at me at the same time as the baby in the house across the road is crying.
 Whenever I hear that baby crying I think, “holy shit there is a baby over there”.
 The baby and I have a lot in common, I think, because sometimes it’s four am and we’re both crying, but it’s only because we are alive.

-MJ Day is a writer from Brisbane.
-He was the winner of the 2014 SLQ Young Writers Award and has been published in The Lifted Brow, Scum, Stilts, and Plaything Magazine. @mikedayawake
+Heather Joan Day is a writer from Brisbane.
+She was the winner of the 2014 SLQ Young Writers Award and has been published in The Lifted Brow, Scum, Stilts, and Plaything Magazine. @emo_flowers